Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 </div>

 The Weave itself ripples as a pulsing wave of magical force emanates from you, unmooring those around you.
-At the end of each of your turns for the duration of this effect, make an Expertise attack against all other creatures within 10 feet of you.
+At the end of each of your turns for the duration of this effect, make an Expertise attack against all other creatures within 2 tiles of you.
 If you hit, deal 1d4 + Presence arcane damage and knock them prone.
 If they are already prone, apply 3 + ½ Presence stacks of unstable to them instead.

 ## Pattern of Annihilation